-What is that smell?
-And what are those odd-looking red-orange things in the garden?
+What is that smell, and what are those odd looking red-orange things in the garden?
 If it smells like putrid rotting meat, you’re probably dealing with stinkhorn mushrooms.
 There is no quick fix for the problem, but read on to find out about a few control measures you can try.

 What are Stinkhorns?

-Stinkhorn fungi are smelly, reddish orange mushrooms that may resemble a wiffle ball, an octopus or a straight stem up to 8 inches high.
+Stinkhorn fungi are smelly, reddish orange mushrooms that may resemble a wiffle ball, an octopus, or a straight stem up to 8 inches (20 cm.) high.
 They don’t harm plants or cause disease.
 In fact, plants benefit from the presence of stinkhorn mushrooms because they break down rotting material into a form plants can use for nourishment.
 If it weren’t for their horrible smell, gardeners would welcome their brief visit in the garden.